isneezy/strapi-blurred-image-format/README.md

-# Strapi plugin strapi-blured-image-format
+# Strapi plugin strapi-blurred-image-format

-A quick description of strapi-blured-image-format.
+A quick description of strapi-blurred-image-format.